charlotteberr/JourneyThroughTheGenome/README.md

 # CSCI 1300 Final Project
 # Journey Through the Genome

 Journey Through the Genome is a two-player, text-based board game where players compete to become the next Lead Genomicist in a lion conservation genomics lab.
-Players move across a two-lane board, complete DNA-based challenges, face random lab events, and earn Discover Points based on their performance.
+Players move across a two-lane board, complete DNA-based challenges, face random lab events, and earn Discovery Points based on their performance.

 ---